RanjeethaChandreGowda/test/README.md

 Created abstract class Class<Insect> with abstract method <code>fly()</code>
 Created Class<Caterpillar>.
 Refer to <code>fly(),walk()</code>
 Unit test performed to verify the results of expected vs actual

+# Section-E Counting Animals

+# 1. Can you share the code to count:

+a. how many of these animals can fly?
+b. how many of these animals can walk?
+c. how many of these animals can sing?
+d. how many of these animals can swim?

+## SolutionDetails

+Test class is created to get the count of number of animals which can fly,walk,sing,swim.
+<Class>TestCountAnimals and Refer <code>test()</code>
+Loggers are used to log the count info of animals.